 Word count and outbound links

-Word count will play an important role in determining how serious the guest post pitcher is about providing contribution.
+Word Count Tool will play an important role in determining how serious the guest post pitcher is about providing contribution.
 Your average aim should be 700-1000 words, and a bare minimum is 500 words.
 As for the outbound links, they’re important because they give readers an insight on the subject of the post, so establish guidelines that educate guest post bloggers to include outbound authoritative links in their contributions.

 Outsourcing of Blogs